aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/gs1-barcode-encoding/gs1-code-128-example/_index.md

 ## FAQs:

-### Where can I find the official documentation for Aspose.BarCode for .NET?
+### Where can I find the documentation for Aspose.BarCode for .NET?
 You can access the documentation at [https://reference.aspose.com/barcode/net/](https://reference.aspose.com/barcode/net/).

 ### How do I download Aspose.BarCode for .NET?